corriander/vapour/README.md

 	uvicorn vapour.api.main:app --reload
 	http://127.0.0.1:8000/docs

+### Redis & Dramatiq

+Redis is used as a message broker for archive requests via the React UI.

+	sudo service redis start

+Dramatiq is used for worker threads responsible for handling messages posted to the queue

+	dramatiq vapour.workers

 ### Library Management

 Archiving and removing a game from the steam library to make space for